-1. The Localism Act 2011 requires the County Council to prepare and publish a Pay Policy Statement.
+- 1. The Localism Act 2011 requires the County Council to prepare and publish a Pay Policy Statement.
 The purpose of such a statement is to articulate the Council's policies towards a range of issues relating to the pay of its workforce, particularly its senior staff and its lowest paid employees.
-The Council wishes to ensure that it operates on the principles of equal pay for work of equal value, and also within the various other legislative requirements, including the Equality Act 2010.

-2. This policy statement applies to the 2022-23 financial year and has been approved at a meeting of the Council which was open to the public and observers.
-It will be reviewed annually and takes into account the guidance on openness issued by the Secretary of State for Levelling Up, Housing and Communities.
+The Council wishes to ensure that it operates on the principles of equal pay for work of equal value, and also within the various other legislative requirements, including the Equality Act 2010. - 2.
+This policy statement applies to the 2023-24 financial year and will be approved at a meeting of the Council which is open to the public and observers.
+It will be reviewed annually and takes into account the guidance on openness and transparency issued by the Secretary of State for Levelling Up, Housing and Communities.
 (DLUHC)